bsolomon1124/misc/terminalhelp.md

 # Other hacks

+## `clear`

+In Sublime Text, there is a feature "Scroll Past End" that allows you to scroll the area of code you’re editing to the center of the window, even if it’s at the end of the file.

+There is no direct equivalent functionality in terminal, but we can use `clear`, which clears the terminal screen and gets us a "blank page."

 ## Show hidden files
 By default, the Finder in OS X hides some files away from view (mostly irrelevant ones) but if you want to see everything on your computer, then use: